Skip to main content

 80%

-• Addictive and satisfying incremental gameplay with smooth transition from manual clicking to automation.
+• Addictive and satisfying incremental/idle gameplay with a smooth transition from manual clicking to automation.

 • gameplay

-• “All the mechanics and minigames and upgrades work perfectly and play off each other very well.”
+• “All the mechanics and minigames and upgrades work perfectly and play off each other very well.
+Developers listen to the players and improve gameplay.”

 • “The sand physics are fun to look at, the mechanics are solid and satisfying, the pacing is quite good, all in all, it's a good time, and for the price, I'd highly recommend checking it out.”